Skip to the content.

 Request[] requests;

-function query(bytes data, function(bytes memory) external callback) {
+function query(bytes memory data, function(bytes memory) external callback) external {

 requests.push(Request(data, callback));